cloudant/sync-android/doc/replication.md

 DocumentStore ds = DocumentStore.getInstance(new File("my_datastore"));

 // Create a replicator that replicates changes from the remote
-// database to the local datastore.
+// database to the local DocumentStore.
 Replicator replicator = ReplicatorBuilder.pull().from(uri).to(ds).build();

 // Use a CountDownLatch to provide a lightweight way to wait for completion